Field Mice Facts & Information

 What Orkin Does

-Orkin technicians are trained to help manage field mice and other rodents.
-Since every yard or home is different, your Orkin technician will design a unique rodent treatment program for your situation.
+Orkin Pros are trained to help manage field mice and other rodents.
+Since every yard or home is different, your Orkin Pro will design a unique rodent treatment program for your situation.

 Keeping mice out of your home is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.